 Admission to the DMP is competitive.
-There are sixteen openings, and we usually receive over thirty applications.
+There are fifteen openings, and we usually receive over thirty applications.
 The program is a good deal more challenging than the regular major.
 Excellent analytical skills, the ability to write well, independence, and a commitment to undertake serious research are the qualities that a successful DMP student should possess.

 DMP students should also be resourceful, persistent, and motivated.
 They must be the kind of individuals who will work steadily and methodically toward a long-term goal.
 They have to be able to learn from the inevitable missteps and find their own way to solutions.
 They should be prepared to sacrifice some of their other commitments – and even winter or spring break -- to the goal of producing a thesis.

 Since the College of Arts and Sciences requires a 3.4 overall GPA for a degree with Distinction, applicants should have at least this.
 Most admitted students have a GPA of 3.6 or above as well as top grades in their history courses.
 We also look for meaningful research experience when admitting students.